For tax professor Courtney Knoll (PhD ’05), it’s always been all about the students.

 Later, when she was working for Arthur Andersen LLP in Atlanta, it was the new staff members she trained, taking time from her proscribed duties.

-Edwards spent five years at Arthur Andersen before she came to UNC Kenan-Flagler to get her PhD in accounting.
+Knoll spent five years at Arthur Andersen before she came to UNC Kenan-Flagler to get her PhD in accounting.

 And even while working toward her PhD, she again took on the role of teacher, getting so wrapped up in it that she joined the faculty in 2004 – even before she finished her dissertation.
-“But I got it done,” she laughed.
+“But I got it done,” she laughs.

-Edwards has twice won the prestigious Weatherspoon Award for teaching in the MAC Program – in 2007 and 2014 – a testament to her abilities to transform tax law and policy into a subject that students not only understand, but come to enjoy.
+She has twice won the prestigious Weatherspoon Award for teaching in the MAC Program – in 2007 and 2014 – a testament to her abilities to transform tax law and policy into a subject that students not only understand, but come to enjoy.

-“She makes tax accessible and manageable, even for the least tax-minded among us,” a student wrote when nominating Edwards for the Weatherspoon Award.
+“She makes tax accessible and manageable, even for the least tax-minded among us,” a student wrote when nominating Knoll for the Weatherspoon Award.
 “She’s just an excellent, clear instructor whose passion for the subject is infectious.”

 That passion began when she took an introductory undergraduate tax course.
-Edwards enjoyed thinking and learning about tax.
+She enjoyed thinking and learning about tax.
 “I was drawn to tax right away – not only because of its universal importance and relevance, but also because the subject matter was inherently interesting to me.”

-“I tell my students that doing a tax return can have the appeal and satisfaction of a Sudoku or crossword puzzle,” she said.
+“I tell my students that doing a tax return can have the appeal and satisfaction of a Sudoku or crossword puzzle,” she says.
 “You apply a set of sometimes complex rules to a set of sometimes complicated facts and circumstances to come up with the best and most correct end result.
 It’s a pretty satisfying process.”

 “Courtney is very serious about her students mastering technical tax material,” said Doug Shackelford, dean and Meade H. Willis Distinguished Professor of Taxation.
 “She makes them work.
 She teaches very technical, difficult material.
 She’s very sharp and very humble.”

-“She pours herself into teaching the very best she can,” said John Hand, the H. Allen Distinguished Professor of Accounting.
+“She pours herself into teaching the very best she can,” says John Hand, the H. Allen Distinguished Professor of Accounting.
 “Courtney is a wonderful team player focused on the mission of the MAC Program.”